-- A college class is like a snack machine: you get out what you put into it. - The preface of the textbook gives a rule of thumb as to how much time you should spend on this course.
+- The preface of the textbook gives a rule of thumb as to how much time you should spend on this course.
 Although it may seem excessive, it is a good estimate if you want to do well. - When studying for this course, set your smartphone and computer aside.
 Do as much reading and problem-solving on paper before going to any electronic device.
 You will find your ability to understand and retain information improves by leaps and bounds. - Show all your work.
 For calculations, start with the algebraic equation and show your steps.
 Showing steps allows partial credit to be given even if the final answer is wrong. - Include units.
-There is a huge difference between 10 cm, 10 AU, and 10 parsecs. - Label diagrams and axes on plots.
+There is a huge difference between 10 cm, 10 AU, and 10 pc. - Label diagrams and axes on plots.